euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 The plotter classes can also allow *alteration of presentation*, e.g. axis limits, while preventing *modification of data*.
 Alteration of presentation is provided for by instance methods or GUI controls defined by the plotter classes.
 Modification of data is prevented simply by the lack of any interface to do this once the relevant array has been passed to the plot instance.
 This immutability is not intended as a security feature but simplifies quality assurance by limiting where errors can be introduced when altering presentation.

 A further quality assurance feature is the capture of traceability data.
-When a new plot is generated, the ``BasePlot`` class traverses the stack frames using the ``inspect`` module to gather information about the paths and versions of calculation scripts and other Python modules used.
+When a new plot is generated, the ``BasePlot`` class traverses the stack frames using the standard library's ``inspect`` module to gather information about the paths and versions of calculation scripts and other Python modules used.
 This data is attached to the plots to assist in reproducing published plots or debugging issues.
 The use of introspection to capture this data means that this feature does not require any action by the script author.

 Interactive GUI
 ---------------